 - Past, present, and future medical costs

-- Lost wages and loss of earning capacity
+- Lost wages and lost earning capacity

 - Pain and suffering

-- Loss of consortium and emotional support
+- Lost emotional support

-What If I am Partially at Fault?
+What If I’m Partially At-Fault?